SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

         <#declarations#>
     }

-The body of a class may contain zero or more *declarations*.
+The body of a class contains zero or more *declarations*.
-These *declarations* may include both stored and computed properties, class properties, instance methods, class methods, initializers, a single destructor method, type aliases, and even other class, structure, and enumeration declarations.
+These *declarations* can include both stored and computed properties, class properties, instance methods, class methods, initializers, a single destructor method, type aliases, and even other class, structure, and enumeration declarations.
-Class declarations may not contain protocol declarations.
+Class declarations can't contain protocol declarations.
 For a discussion and several examples of classes that include these kind of declarations, see :doc:`../LanguageGuide/ClassesAndStructures`.

-Class types may inherit from only one parent class, its *superclass*, but may adopt any number of protocols.
+Class types can inherit from only one parent class, its *superclass*, but can adopt any number of protocols.
-The *superclass* must appear first in the **type-inheritance-clause**, followed by any *adopted protocols*.
+The *superclass* appears first in the **type-inheritance-clause**, followed by any *adopted protocols*.
 Although properties and methods declared in the *superclass* are inherited by the base class, initializers declared in the *superclass* are not.
 Swift classes do not inherit from a universal base class.

-Properties, methods, and initializers of a superclass may be overridden.
+Properties, methods, and initializers of a superclass can be overridden.
 That said, an initializer must call one of its superclass's initializers before overriding any of the superclass's properties.